Chia-Network/chia-docs/docs/plotting/plotting-how-to.md

 First, you will need to decide whether to join a pool.
 For this example, we will use `-s pool` to join a pool.
 If you want to solo farm, use `-s local` instead.
 (Later, you can change pools, using the plot NFT you are about to create.)

 If you choose to join a pool, you will need to add the URL by adding the `-u` flag.
 For this example, we will join OpenChia, but there are many great pools to choose from.
 For a list of reputable pools, see [Chialinks.com](https://chialinks.com/pools/).
-(Chia Network, Inc. does not run a pool, and is not affiliated with Chialinks).
+(Chia Network, Inc. does not run a pool, and is not affiliated with OpenChia or Chialinks).

 Finally, you have the option of adding a blockchain fee with the `-m` flag.
 We will add a one-mojo fee for this example, which typically is sufficient to complete your transaction within a few minutes.